thyagomelo02/labs-aws-solutions-architect-associate/02 - S3/README.md

 ![image](https://github.com/thyagomelo02/labs-aws-solutions-architect-associate/assets/31568098/512bb08b-4d3e-41f8-89eb-6b6be0be6736)

-So now we have to make public this bucket to be able to acess it content.
+So now we have to make public this bucket to be able to access it content.
 We can setting the bucket public with **ACLs** and using **Bucket Policies**

 First go to bucket **Permissions** and click on edit in **Block public access(bucket settings)**